dalance/procs/README.md

 The last charactor of `--sorta` and `--sortd` means sort order: "a"scending and "d"escending.

 The column for sort is selected by the option keyword.
-The keyword is matched with column kind that is shonw by `--list` option.
+The keyword is matched with column kind that is shown by `--list` option.
 If `--sorta cputime`, column is sorted by `CpuTime` with ascending order.
-If `--sortd rss`, column is sorted by `VmRss` with decending order.
+If `--sortd rss`, column is sorted by `VmRss` with descending order.
 The keyword is matched partially and case is ignored.

 The default sort is specified by `[sort]` section in the [configuration file](#configuration).